Will This Charge Cost You Your Job? What the Law Actually Says [2026]

 The scope varies significantly.
 Some laws apply only to public employers.
 Others cover private employers above a certain size.
 Some include arrest records; others only cover convictions.

 EEOC guidance: The Equal Employment Opportunity Commission has determined that blanket policies of excluding applicants based on arrest records alone may constitute disparate impact discrimination under Title VII of the Civil Rights Act.
-This does not mean an employer cannot consider criminal history — it means they cannot apply a one-size-fits-all rejection policy without considering the nature of the offense, the time elapsed, and the relevance to the job.
+This does not mean an employer cannot consider criminal history.
+It means they cannot apply a one-size-fits-all rejection policy without considering the nature of the offense, the time elapsed, and the relevance to the job.

 State-specific protections: Some states have gone further: